FortiNAC-F

 1. Disable services that are not in use.

-FortiNAC can enforce control in multiple ways and some multiple solutions or designs can be leveraged to reach a certain goal.
+FortiNAC can enforce control in multiple ways, and multiple solutions or designs can be leveraged to reach a certain goal.

 Depending on the needed ports, protocols, and services, the administrators should first identify what is needed and what should be disabled.